Section I. Organizational

 MHS Hands-On Policy

-MHS provides a public service by exposing the public to various reptiles and amphibians for the purpose of educating them about the natural history, the characteristics, and the biological value of reptiles and amphibians.
+MHS provides a public service by exposing the general public to various reptiles and amphibians for the purpose of educating them about the natural history, the characteristics, and the biological value of reptiles and amphibians.
 This should be an enjoyable experience for the animal handler as well as the public.
 The following policy will ensure safety for the public, the handler, and the animal(s).
-For purposes of definition, a Hands-On Event is any event in which MHS members participate in the public eye with live animals that is sanctioned by the MHS Education Chair (otherwise known as Public Education Coordinator).

-1.1 The Public Education Coordinator will oversee Hands-On Events.
-The Public Education Coordinator reports to the MHS Board of Directors.
+1.1 The Education Chair will oversee Hands-On Events and report directly to the MHS Board of Directors.

-1.2 A copy of the current MHS insurance policy shall be at all Hands-On Events.
+1.3 The Site coordinators will maintain a copy of the current MHS Hands-on Policy and insurance certificate at all Hands-On Events.

-1.4 A copy of this policy will be signed and dated by every participating MHS member for each year.
-Participants under 18 years of age will also have this policy signed by their parent or legal guardian.
+1.4 A copy of the Hands On Participant Rules will be signed and dated by every participating MHS member for each year.
+Participants under 18 years of age will also have this policy signed by their parent or legal guardian

 2.0 Participants of MHS Hands-On Events